 There is a lot of noise in the market.
 Flashing ads, banners, and content can muddle your message.
 Make it stand out by monitoring your analytics to find what works.

 For years, marketers have said that automation is a sin.
 People want to do business with people!

 Although that’s true, humans are restricted by time and ability.
 That’s where automation can step in and add a personal touch.

 I hear what you’re saying.
 A personal touch from a robot?
 But it works.
 Hear me out on this.

-There are many touch points throughout your sales process.
+There are many touchpoints throughout your sales process.
 From the first contact, through the research stages, and after the purchase, you need to stay in close contact with your leads and prospects.
 Without a well-oiled system, you could lose prospects along the way.

 With an automated system that automatically sends YOUR message to YOUR contacts at a specific time, or after a specific action, you can keep nurturing your leads and prospects automatically.
 When they respond with a question or concern, you can step in and answer it person-to-person.
 The exhausting task of following up regularly can be left to a machine.

-In 2015, there will be a heavier reliance on digital marketing.
+This year, there will be a heavier reliance on digital marketing.
 This is the platform that offers a faster way in front of new audiences, better analytics to find out what’s working, and a more streamlined sales funnel.

 Are you planning on using any of these most anticipated marketing strategies?